Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Weak MRSU formulation of Hyperbolic Conservation Laws

-Table ~\ref{Table2} shows the expressions for diffusion as well as cross-diffusion terms involved in MRSU scheme for scalar and vector conservation laws using various symmetric models.
+Table \ref{Table2} shows the expressions of diffusion as well as cross-diffusion terms involved in MRSU scheme for scalar and vector conservation laws using various SDV models.
 In case of vector conservation laws $j = 1, 2, \cdots, N$.

 It can be seen that the diffusion vectors are proportional to the supremum eigenvalues of the Jacobian matrices.
-One can use global supremum eigenvalue while solving problems but it produces excessive diffusion which in turn smears discontinuity.
-To reduce this diffusion a local supremum eigenvalue of the Jacobian matrix is used instead of global supremum.
-Second observation from the above diffusion expression is, among all two dimensional symmetric discrete velocity models, $\mathscr{A}5$ model gives less diffusion for both scalar and vector conservation laws, hence, hereafter this model will be used for all computations.
+One can use global supremum eigenvalue but, it produces excessive numerical diffusion especially, when the supremum eigenvalue (characteristics speed) is large compared to the average speed in the given domain which in turn smears discontinuity.
+Also, large global supremum eigenvalue reduces the stable time step which increases computational cost.
+Due to these reasons a local supremum eigenvalue of the Jacobian matrix is used for solving problems.
+Second observation from table \ref{Table2} is, among all two-dimensional SDV models $\mathscr{A}5$ model gives minimum diffusion for both scalar as well as vector conservation laws hence, hereafter this model will be used for all computations.

-Values of $\lambda$, $\Omega_{1j}$ and $ \Omega_{2j} $ for one and two dimensional scalar as well as vector conservation laws are chosen according to the stability conditions discussed previously.
+Values of $\lambda^h$, $\Theta_{1j}^h$ and $ \Theta_{2j}^h $ for one and two-dimensional scalar as well as vector conservation laws are chosen according to the stability conditions discussed previously in section 7.

-\begin{theorem} In MRSU scheme using symmetric discrete velocity models, the constant factor involved in coefficient of numerical diffusion terms (excluding cross-diffusion terms) is given by $\frac{N_z}{N}$ and it satisfies following inequality where $N_z$ is number of non-zero diagonal elements of $\Lambda$ matrix and $N$ is the number of discrete velocities.
+\begin{theorem} In MRSU scheme using SDV models, the constant factor involved in coefficient of numerical diffusion terms (excluding cross-diffusion terms) is given by $\frac{N_z}{N}$ and it satisfies following inequality where $N_z$ is the number of non-zero diagonal elements of $\Lambda$ matrix and $N$ is the number of discrete velocities.

 Proof: In general the diffusion term in MRSU scheme is written as